tensorflow/tfjs-models/body-pix/README.md

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
-* **inferenceConfig** - an object containing:
+* **inferenceConfig** - an optional dictionary containing:
   * **flipHorizontal** - Defaults to false.
 If the segmentation & pose should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the segmentation & pose to be returned in the proper orientation.
-  * **segmentationThreshold** - Must be between 0 and 1.
+  * **segmentationThreshold** - Default to 0.7.
+Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.